 Tax Information line

-When you call this number, but you cannot not speak Dutch (yet), please ask the operator to transfer you to an English speaking colleague!
+When you call this number, but you don’t speak Dutch (yet), please ask the operator to transfer you to an English-speaking colleague.

-Payroll tax is withheld from your salary from your salary when you work in an employment situation.
-The income tax calculation looks something like this:
+Payroll tax is withheld from your salary when you work in an employment situation.
+The income tax calculation looks something like this, see the example below:

 Salary: EUR 100,000

 Less payroll tax of salary: EUR 42,000

 In this case, if you were employed for the whole year, you would not need to pay additional income tax.
 You won’t receive a tax form from the authorities, nor would you be obliged to submit a tax return.
 However, you may be entitled to a tax refund due to any incurred tax-deductible expenses.
 Therefore it is recommended that you submit a form.

 Important: You are legally obliged to request a form and file a tax return if you have received income that hasn’t been taxed.

 P Form – Most common form for those in the regular employment situation and have resided in the Netherlands for the full year

 M Form – For those who became a resident of the Netherlands sometime in the course of the year, and for those who used to live in the Netherlands but relocated within the same year.